Revision of the EU geographical indications (GIs) systems in agricultural products and foodstuffs, wines and spirit drinks

 A geographical indication (GI) is a distinctive sign used to identify a product whose quality, reputation or other such characteristics relate to its geographical origin.
 Geographical indications comprise of: PDO – Protected Designation of Origin (food and wine); PGI – Protected Geographical Indication (food and wine); GI – Geographical Indication (spirit drinks and aromatised wines).
 Products can also be protected under the traditional speciality guaranteed (TGS) quality scheme, used for food and agricultural products that are made in a traditional way, but that can be made anywhere and can use the name provided that they follow the registered recipe.

-- a single GI system for wine, spirit drinks and agricultural products - Instead of each of these sectors being governed by a separate piece of legislation, the proposed regulation would include all of them in its scope with the same rules applying to all;
+- a single GI system for wine, spirit drinks and agricultural products - Instead of each of these sectors being governed by a separate piece of legislation, the proposed regulation would cover all of them, with the same rules applying to all;

 - increased online protection - The new legislation would increase the protection of GIs on the internet.
 Country-code top-level domain name registries established in the EU could, on the request, revoke or transfer a domain name registered to a recognised producer group;